anmolpdl/CITlogin/readme.md

 A tool to login IOE Pulchowk's lan server using account details.

+Directions:
+Edit the acc.ini file to add your account details.

 Required Dependencies:
 Selenium
 ChromeDriver (or equivalent but need to modify inside the main .py)